 The AKARI (formerly ASTRO-F) satellite was launched in Feb 2006, and will provide an all-sky far-IR survey $\sim 5 \times$ deeper than IRAS.
-The WISE satellite will provide a mid-IR all-sky survey around 2009.
-Clearly, wider and shallower surveys than KIDS+VIKING will provide the most coverage of these by number; however, a significant and interesting minority of AKARI and WISE sources (especially ULIRGs/HLIRGs at $z \sim 1$) are expected to be fainter than the limits of SDSS, UKIDSS and their Southern counterparts in the optical/near-IR.
-The KIDS+VIKING data should provide near-complete identifications and accurate photometric redshifts, for a substantial subsample of $\sim 8\%$ of the high-latitude sky.
+The WISE satellite will provide a mid-IR all-sky survey around 2010.
+Clearly, wider and shallower surveys than KIDS+VIKING will provide the most coverage of these by number; however, a significant and interesting minority of AKARI and WISE sources (especially ULIRGs/HLIRGs at $z \sim 1$) are expected to be fainter in the optical/NIR than the limits of SDSS, UKIDSS-LAS etc. The KIDS+VIKING data should provide near-complete AKARI+WISE identifications and accurate photometric redshifts, for a substantial subsample of $\sim 8\%$ of the high-latitude sky.